 cPanel & WHM versions 11.48 and later include functionality to validate that all files downloaded from cPanel are delivered in a pristine state.
-This avoids any possibility of corruption due to a compromise of cPanel’s mirror system or tampering with the server’s connection to cPanel’s systems.
+This avoids any possibility of corruption due to a compromise of cPanel’s mirror system or the server’s connection to cPanel & WHM systems.

 The new signature verification logic requires that all assets downloaded from the

-httpupdate mirrors are either directly validated through separate GPG signature files, or anchored to a signed asset using cryptographically secure checksums.
-For instance, the cPanelSync v1 manifest files are signed directly and the files referenced by the manifests are verified through SHA512 hashes.
+- The assets are anchored to a signed asset with cryptographically-secure checksums.
+For example, the cPanelSync v1 manifest files are signed directly and SHA512 hashes verify the files that the manifests reference.

-Assets downloaded from other cPanel systems (such as the public portion of our GPG keys) are validated through SSL connections.
+The system validates assets downloaded from other cPanel systems (such as the public portion of our GPG keys) via SSL connections.

 cPanel uses two primary GPG keys to sign assets delivered through our

 httpupdate mirrors.
-“Release" keys are used to sign all assets intended for the normal mirrors.
-“Development” keys are used to sign internal development builds and builds destined for the “ next.cpanel.net ” mirror system.
+The system uses "release keys" to sign all assets intended for the normal mirrors.
+The system uses "development keys" to sign internal development builds and builds destined for the

-cPanel & WHM systems that track named tiers (STABLE, CURRENT, RELEASE, EDGE) or LTS tiers (11.48, 11.46), only need access to the “Release” keyring.
-Systems that track experimental development builds (delivered through next.cpanel.net ) must enable the “Development” keyring.
+cPanel & WHM systems that track named tiers (STABLE, CURRENT, RELEASE, EDGE) or Long Term Support tiers (11.48, 11.46), only need access to the "release" keys.
+Systems that track experimental development builds (delivered through the

 cPanel & WHM also provides support for custom third-party cPAddons Site Software installations.
-By default, cPanel & WHM does not validate the security of third-party cPAddons in the same way it does for cPAddons delivered by cPanel.
-If you are certain that all third-party cPAddons used on the system are correctly signed, you can enable signature verification using the "Verify signatures of 3rdparty cPaddons” tweak setting.
+By default, cPanel & WHM does not validate the security of third-party cPAddons in the same way it does for cPAddons that cPanel delivers.
+If you are certain that all third-party cPAddons that reside on the system system are correctly signed, you can enable signature verification via the tweak setting.